 III.
 SPENDING POLICY

-The target spending rate will be between 3 to 6 percent of the average market value of the Endowment for the preceding three years.
-The average market value will be based on the August 31 market values for each of the preceding three year.
-Unless otherwise determined by the Executive Committee, the annual distribution rate shall be 4.5 percent of the average three-year market value of the Endowment.
-In setting the distribution rate the Executive Committee will take into consideration both the current inflation rate as well as the historical total return rate of a diversified portfolio of equity and fixed income investments as specified in the Investment Policy.
+The target spending rate will be between 3 to 6 percent of the average market value of the Endowed Fund assets for the preceding three years based on the average August 31 market value for each of the preceding three years.
+Unless otherwise determined by the NAGT Executive Committee, the annual distribution rate shall be 4.5 percent of the average three-year market value of the Endowment.
+In setting the distribution rate the NAGT Executive Committee will take into consideration both the current inflation rate as well as the historical total return rate of a diversified portfolio of equity and fixed income investments as specified in the Investment Policy.

 The Executive Committee reserves the right to amend these Endowment Policies at any time.

 Approved by the Executive Committee, October 27, 2007

 Amended by the Executive Committee, October 3, 2018